vincepick/AI-Search-Algorithms/README.md

 # Running the program
 To run the program, while in src directory enter a command of the form:
 `java P1main <Algorithm> <D> <r,c> <coverage> [verbose or CSV]`
+## Parameters
+<Algorithm>: Specifies the algorithm.
+Options are:
+    AStar: A* Search Algorithm
+    BestF: Best First Search Algorithm
+    AStarOpt: A* Search with different heuristic
+    BestFOpt: Best First Search with different heuristic
+    Alt: Not implemented within this practical

+<D>: Dimension of the grid.

+<r,c>: Starting position as row and column (comma-separated).

+<coverage>: Percentage of grid cells to cover (integer between 0-100).

+[verbose]: Optional flag.
+Include this parameter to run in verbose mode

+[CSV]: Optional flag.
+Include this parameter to run to output additional results in CSV format

+## Running Modes
+The program has three modes which are
+### Default
+Only outputs the path cost
+`java P1main <Algorithm> <D> <r,c> <coverage>`
+### Verbose
+Provides verbose output, as outlined in the specification `java P1main <Algorithm> <D> <r,c> <coverage> verbose`
+### CSV
+Provides full results in the form of comma seperated values, typically used for generating CSV files `java P1main <Algorithm> <D> <r,c> <coverage> CSV`
+## Special Outputs
+Path cost has numerous special output options which have different meanings.
+    -1   : no path exists
+    -100 : algorithm times out (within 30 seconds)
+    -200 : if selected algorithm was not implemented

 # Running the stacscheck tests
 While in project directory